iwxt1/HealthGuardian/README.md

 [xtuner0.1.17](https://github.com/InternLM/xtuner).
 Added some latest config files like [Llama3_8B_instruct](https://github.com/InternLM/xtuner/blob/main/xtuner/configs/llama/llama3_8b_instruct/llama3_8b_instruct_qlora_alpaca_e3.py) manually, so you can clone the latest version of xtuner.

 ## finetune
 `ft.sh` contains the commands needed for fine-tuning.
-Set the corresponding path and then `bash ft.sh`
+Set the corresponding path and then `bash ft.sh`.

+It is also necessary to modify the parameters in the config file if you like.